-Many countries across the globe have acquired the policy of privatization and global business.
-It has gained a lot of attention over the years.
-For the growth and improvement of any nation, all the three private, public, and global enterprises should go hand in hand as only one sector cannot lead the country into success.
+Many countries across the globe have acquired the policy of privatisation and global business, which has gained a lot of attention over the years.
+For the growth and improvement of any nation, all the three, that is, private, public, and global enterprises, should go hand in hand as just one sector cannot lead the country to success.

-Let’s now understand in detail the meaning of these concepts.
+Let us now understand the meaning of these concepts in detail.

-The private sector includes business which is controlled, owned, and managed by an individual.
-These companies are classified according to small, medium, and large enterprises that are traded privately or sometimes publicly.
-The business in this sector is formed by establishing a new enterprise or privatizing a public firm.
+The private sector includes businesses that are controlled, owned, and managed by an individual or group of individuals.
+Such companies are classified as small, medium, and large enterprises that are traded privately or sometimes publicly.
+The business in this sector is formed by establishing a new enterprise or privatising a public firm.

-The main goal of a private company is to make profits and recruit more employees than in the public sector.
-They focus on providing quality services to society and win goodwill and trust from them to sustain in the market for a longer run and compete with the competitors.
-They have to abide by the rules and regulations of the government.
+The main goal of a private company is to make profit and recruit more employees than the public sector.
+It focuses on providing quality services to the society and win its goodwill and trust to sustain in the market for a longer run and compete with the competitors.
+It has to abide by the rules and regulations of the government.